cwcentral/CarND-MPC-Project/README.md

 ## Tuning

 In tuning the MPC, I tried various steps (N) and time intervals (dt).
 I started with the lesson notes of N=25 and dt=0.05 and the result was a trajectory that the steering lagged too much.
 I ended up with N=10 and dt=0.1 to maintain steering smoothest and quick calculation.
+It was good to have dt=0.1s since it was stated that the latency was 100ms (so intervals were equal to the latency).

 ## Reflection